SDiFI/masdif/README.md

 the ASR service and uses the highest ranked result as new message to the dialog backend.
 The POST requests returns the ASR result together with the answer from the dialog system.
 Alternatively, you can use the gRPC endpoint either by sending audio synchronously to it or via a streaming request.
-The latter is preferred for performance reasons and the webchat widget does this by default.
+The latter is preferred for performance reasons and the web-chat widget does this by default.

 ASR gRPC is implemented via 2 hops: a gRPC proxy and the real gRPC ASR service.
 The proxy mediates the users audio to the real gRPC service and publishes it also via RabbitMQ to make it possible for more services to work on it, e.g.